-- 14.1 Every motion to be proposed at a Meeting (other than those listed in Rule 15 (Procedural Motions)) must be in writing and signed by the Councillor giving notice of the motion. - 14.2 The Councillor must deliver the Motion on Notice to the Proper Officer at least seven clear working days before the Council Meeting (unless they give notice under Rule 12 (Urgent Business)). - 14.3 A Councillor shall not propose more than two Motions on Notice at the same Meeting without the prior consent of the Mayor (or in their absence the Deputy Mayor). - 14.4 Any Motion on Notice to remove the Leader of the Council during their term of office must be signed by at least ten Councillors.
+- 14.1 Every motion to be proposed at a Meeting (other than those listed in Rule 15 (Procedural Motions)) must be in writing and signed by the Councillor giving notice of the motion and also the Councillor seconding the motion. - 14.2 The Councillor must deliver the Motion on Notice to the Proper Officer at least seven clear working days before the Council Meeting (unless they give notice under Rule 12 (Urgent Business)). - 14.3 A Councillor shall not propose more than two Motions on Notice at the same Meeting without the prior consent of the Mayor (or in their absence the Deputy Mayor). - 14.4 Any Motion on Notice to remove the Leader of the Council during their term of office must be signed by at least one quarter of the total number of Council Members.
 The Motion on Notice must also propose the appointment of another Councillor to become the Leader of the Council.